OpenRA/OpenRA/README.md

 ## Frontends

 There is currently two front-ends using the same editor engine.
-The original is `estrela`, which has a focus on 3d graphics related usage of Lua, especially in combination with the luxinia engine or luxinia2 framework.
+The original one is `Estrela`, which has a focus on 3d graphics related usage of Lua, especially in combination with the luxinia engine or luxinia2 framework.
-The second is `zbstudio` which has a focus on remote use of Lua in robotics.
+The second front-end is `ZeroBrane Studio` (zbstudio) which has a focus on using Lua in education, mobile development, and robotics.

 Both are part of the standard distribution.